 "It's just crazy right now," the sultry-voiced singer comments.
 "I'm operating at a very fast pace, and doing exactly what I want to do musically ... which is wonderful."

 Lisa is not only an engaging performer, but a talented songwriter as well.
-She co-wrote her new single, "I Won't Ask," with her guitarist Colin Smith and Tony Bruno, the producer of her SOMEBODY’S BABY CD.
+She co- wrote her recent single, "I Won't Ask," with her guitarist Colin Smith and Tony Bruno, the producer of her SOMEBODY’S BABY CD.
 The up-tempo track rocks and twangs while revealing the singer's vulnerability in a relationship.
 The "I Won't Ask" video reunites Lisa with Director Traci Goudie (Hunter Hayes, Merle Haggard, Patty Loveless) who helmed her popular "Somebody's Baby" video.

 When she's not in front of the camera or writing songs, Lisa is on the road promoting her music.
-She has opened shows for Lady Antebellum, Dierks Bentley, Leann Rimes, Thompson Square, Eric Church, Ronnie Dunn and Lee Brice.
+She has opened shows for Lady Antebellum, Dierks Bentley, Leann Rimes, Thompson Square, Eric Church, Ronnie Dunn, Lee Brice and more.

 “No one would think a girl from Long Island would want to sing Country music,” Lisa laughs, “but I live on an island with almost eight million people, and there are so many Country fans now that the timing just seems right.”
 Although she’s heard the axiom that you need to be in "Music City" to have a successful career, Lisa views the fact that she lives outside Nashville as an artistic advantage.
 She loves to cook and spend quality time with her husband and her two teenage children.